- Hourly / - BiWeekly /

 Experience: One year of experience supervising employees keying large amounts of alpha, numeric or symbolic data from source documents into a computer or onto magnetic tape or disk according to a production schedule.

-Note: 1.
-Clerical experience may be substituted on a year-for-year basis for the required education.
+1. Candidates may substitute additional clerical experience on a year-for-year basis for the required education.

 2. Candidates may substitute U.S. Armed Forces military service experience at a rank of Corporal/Petty Officer or higher as a commissioned officer in Data Transcriber classifications or Data Transcriber specialty codes in the General, Administrative, Clerical and Office Services field of work on a year-for-year basis for the required experience, one (1) year of which must have been in an administrative supervisory or consultative capacity.